tofuutils/tofulint/docs/developer-guide/architecture.md

 ### CLI (`cmd` package)

-[The `cmd` package](https://github.com/terraform-linters/tflint/tree/master/cmd) is the entrypoint of the CLI. `cmd.CLI` has streams to stdout/stderr and prints a result to the screen.
+[The `cmd` package](https://github.com/tofuutils/tofulint/tree/master/cmd) is the entrypoint of the CLI. `cmd.CLI` has streams to stdout/stderr and prints a result to the screen.

 Depending on the user's instructions, it does the following:

 - Run inspection
-- Initialize TFLint (install plugins)
+- Initialize TofuLint (install plugins)
 - Start language server
 - Print version info
 - Run bundled plugin (internal use)

 This package is responsible for parsing CLI flags and arguments.
-The parsed `cmd.Option` is converted to `tflint.Config` and merged with a config file.
+The parsed `cmd.Option` is converted to `tofulint.Config` and merged with a config file.

-### Load TFLint config (`tflint.LoadConfig`)
+### Load TofuLint config (`tofulint.LoadConfig`)

-[The `tflint` package](https://github.com/terraform-linters/tflint/tree/master/tflint) provides many features related to TFLint, such as loading a config file (`.tflint.hcl`) and parsing annotations (`# tflint-ignore` comments).
+[The `tofulint` package](https://github.com/tofuutils/tofulint/tree/master/tofulint) provides many features related to TofuLint, such as loading a config file (`.tofulint.hcl`) and parsing annotations (`# tofulint-ignore` comments).

-The `tflint.LoadConfig` loads a config file and returns `tflint.Config`.
+The `tofulint.LoadConfig` loads a config file and returns `tofulint.Config`.
 This config will be used in later steps.

 ### Load Terraform config (`terraform.LoadConfig`)

-[The `terraform` package](https://github.com/terraform-linters/tflint/tree/master/terraform) is a fork of [github.com/hashicorp/terraform/internal](https://pkg.go.dev/github.com/hashicorp/terraform/internal).
+[The `terraform` package](https://github.com/tofuutils/tofulint/tree/master/terraform) is a fork of [github.com/hashicorp/terraform/internal](https://pkg.go.dev/github.com/hashicorp/terraform/internal).
 This package is responsible for processing the Terraform semantics, such as parsing `*.tf` files, evaluating expressions, and loading modules.

 The `terraform.LoadConfig` reads `*.tf` files as a `terraform.Config` in the given directory.
 These structures are designed to be as similar to Terraform core.
 See "The Design of `terraform` Package" section below for details.